 After-hours small group learning sessions with specialists, where you get to go in-depth on particular subjects.

-IBC ’17 formally ends with a final family-style farewell meal, during which time raffle winners are announced.
+IBC ’18 formally ends with a final family-style farewell brunch, during which time next year's conference is discussed and raffle winners are announced.